DowDuPont amends split plan

 The overhaul of the planned division of DowDuPont into three firms follows criticism of the split by activist investors, notably Daniel S. Loeb of Third Point.
 Dow and DuPont responded by launching their own review of the plan.
 The firms hired McKinsey & Co. and consulted with more than 25 institutional investors.

-“This was a comprehensive process by every measure,” DowDuPont’s executive chair, Andrew N. Liveris, declared to analysts in a conference call this morning.
+“This was a comprehensive process by every measure,” DowDuPont’s executive chair, Andrew N. Liveris, declared to analysts in a conference call last week.

-Third Point stated its satisfaction with the outcome.
+Third Point appears to be satisfied.
 “We were pleased to be part of a dialogue that created such a positive outcome for all of DowDuPont’s shareholders,” the firm said.

 A key feature of the revamp is the decision to move from materials science to specialty products a chunk of Dow Corning representing about 40% of the silicones maker’s profits.
 The businesses being moved are related to electronics, automotive lubricants, and thermoplastic compounding.